Sugandhi13/prepare-result/README.md

     - Grade C, if *Percentage Scored* is greater than or equal to 40
     - Grade F (Fail), if *Percentage Scored* is less than 40

-Once the information is added the same information will be stored in *student_result* worksheet (Google Spreadsheet).
+Once the information is added the same information will be stored in *std_result* worksheet (Google Spreadsheet).
 Also, the results of all students will be displayed at the end in tabular form.

 ![Calculate-Result](/assets/images/calculateresult.jpg)